tavershimafx/TATARPRO/README.md

-- 👋 Hi, I’m @TATARPRO
+- 👋 Hi, I’m Ako Tavershima
-- 👀 I’m interested in ...
+- 👀 I’m interested in computer systems security and artificial intelligence
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python and WPF
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on working with a Computer security team
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedIn.com/in/akotavershima

 <!---
 TATARPRO/TATARPRO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.